-Providing actionable insights to healthcare organizations and helping them prove ROI while protecting patient privacy requires thoughtful planning and implementation.
-Measuring meaningful conversions and mapping customer journeys are common pain points for today’s medical marketer and product manager.
+Empirical Path works closely with hospitals, pharmaceutical companies, insurers, healthcare media, and wellness firms.
+Providing actionable insights to healthcare marketers and helping them prove ROI while protecting patient privacy requires thoughtful planning and implementation.
+Measuring meaningful conversions, and capturing customer journeys are common pain points for today’s medical marketer.

-Empirical Path works closely with hospitals, pharmaceutical companies, insurers, healthcare media, and wellness firms who increasingly embrace multi-channel marketing strategies and apps to reach and serve consumers.
-Due to the complex and highly-regulated nature of the healthcare and pharmaceutical industries, digital marketing and analytics practice lags behind digital verticals like ecommerce and software as a service (SaaS), but the future is getting brighter. eMarketer predicts digital spend for health providers will have double-digit growth through 2020.
+Healthcare marketers increasingly embrace multi-channel marketing strategies to effectively target and convert consumers.
+Due to the complex and highly-regulated nature of the healthcare and pharmaceutical industries, digital marketing and analytics practice lags behind digital verticals like ecommerce and software as a service (SaaS).
+The future is getting brighter, however. eMarketer predicts digital spend for health providers will continue to have double-digit growth.

 Protecting Patient Privacy